barryclark/jekyll-now/temp.md

 * `BUILD_opencv_java_bindings_gen`

 You can unselect all others `BUILD_opencv_*` entries and selectevely re-enable them later if you need those features.
-And realistically, you will need additional modules to unleash OpenCV.
+And realistically, you will need additional modules to unleash the power of OpenCV.

 Once you are done, just press "G" to generate the Makefile.